renanrodrigo/beaker-next-design/designs/systems/index.md

 The Excluded Families card has only one button, leading to the Excluded Families configuration (if done the way it is today, doesnt fit in a card.)

 The main Beaker Settings can be defined in the appropriate card.
-Type and architecture of the system can be defined there, as well as the Kernel type if it is an ARM system.
+Type and architectures supported by the system can be defined there, as well as the Kernel type if it is an ARM system.
 It also has the Lab Controller the system is attached to.

 There is a Condition dropdown which defines the current status for this system (Automated, Manual or Broken).
 If the status for a system is changed, the user needs to write down why it is changing.
 The text and timestamp will be displayed as the